antzm/sage-maker/README.md

 ## Writing in Markdown language

 As a reminder, you can read a few tips for using the Markdown language in the [file](markdown.md) "markdown.md", which you can also find in this repository.

+## Adding HTML code in your Jupyter Notebook

+In a Jupyter Notebook, you can also add some parts using HTML code, like lists, or a small table of contents if the Jupyter Notebook is too big, so that you can navigate easily inside the Notebook.